-Learn the meaning of business planning including the why, who and the process necessary to ensure success for the enterprise.
+Learn what is business planning definition including the why, who and the process necessary to ensure success for the enterprise.

 In its simplest form, business planning is a process of creating goals and detailing how to achieve those goals.
 The process can be extensive covering each aspect of the company, or it can focus on specific functions within the company’s structure.
 Often times, it involves the use of the company’s resources or consultants to help in creating and implementing the plan.
 Following are the why, who and the process: